-Reference Created on Owner Description Impact of risk Scope R tegion Last review Next review Status Original score Current score Target score Controls outstanding Controls implemented Risk appetite Risk response Latest review comment RSK-199 16-Nov-2021 Melissa Davis 5 . , . , LEADING TO negative impact on fetal morbidity and mortality resulting from a delay in recognition or escalation of an evolving clinical picture of which one element is the fetal monitoring • Vomen's lealth 11-Apr-2022 30-May-2022 Planned 20 15 6 Implementation of physiological fetal surveillance Re-introduction of sticker as CTG documentation tool alongside the entry onto eCare(16-Nov-2021),Increase of registrar presence within maternity setting.
+Reference Created on Owner Description Impact of risk Scope Region Last review Next review Status Original score Current score Target score Controls outstanding Controls implemented Risk appetite Risk response Latest review comment RSK-199 16-Nov-2021 Melissa Davis within eCare is not based on a human factors principles LEADING TO negative impact on fetal morbidity and mortality resulting from a delay in recognition or escalation of an evolving clinical picture of which one element is the fetal monitoring Region Womer Health 's 11-Apr-2022 30-May-2022 Planned 20 15 6 Implementation of physiological fetal surveillance Re-introduction of sticker as CTG documentation tool alongside the entry onto eCare(16-Nov-2021),Increase of registrar presence within maternity setting.
 Increase in prioritisation of face-to-face reviews within the acute setting.
-Identification and action in place to remove the commencement of oxytocin prior to a face-to-face obstetric review.(16-Nov-2021),Review of CTG training in place as online module does not offer the optimal learning or MDT development Project plan in place for transition to physiological CTG monitoring.
-Monthly reporting of training compliance through divisional governance processes.(16-Nov-2021) Treat Sticker in use.
+Identification and action in place to remove the commencement of oxytocin prior to a face-to- face obstetric review.(16-Nov-2021),Review of CTG training in place as online module does no offer the optimal learning or MDT developmen Project plan in place for transition to physiological CTG monitoring.
+Monthly reporting of training compliance through divisional governance processes.(16- Nov-2021) t Treat Sticker in use.
 2nd audit underway.
 To reassess next month with updated audit.
-RSK-247 26-Nov-2021 Jamie Stamp IF the wait times for ventilated babies and children requiring transfer to a tertiary centre continue to increase due to increasing pressures across the system.
-THEN the children's physiotherapy and on call team will be asked to assess and treat ventilated children.
-The physiotherapists do not currently have the training and competencies to complete this.
-Organisation 16-Mar-2022 29-Apr-2022 Pending 15 15 6 Low Treat Risk reviewed by Triumvirate.
-Joint Therapies and Paediatrics RSK-310 22-Dec-2021 Melissa Davis IF all maternity related incidents are not reported on the Trust incident reporting system THEN maternity's ability to demonstrate effective governance processes and procedures, both within internal trust mechanisms and to the external stakeholders will be negatively affected LEADING TO a potential reduction in the ability to learn from incidents and improve patient care/safety, an increase in incidents occurring, and complaints and claims being received Vomen's lealth 11-Apr-2022 30-May-2022 Planned 15 15 6 Review trust level training for radar Reminders are send to staff of incidents that ar identified as part of review(12-Apr-2022) High Treat No change to risk RSK-324 09-Feb-2022 Helder Prata IF there are significant nursing vacancies within the Paediatric Unit, including Maternity Leave and Long-Term Sickness - we are currently 38% of permanent staff roles unfilled- this is being partially mitigated with use of regular Agency and Bank staff THEN there will not be sufficient/safe numbers of nursing staff to cover shifts.
-LEADING TO an increased risk for children's safety due to the absence of permanent skilled staff; an increased use of agency; an increasing number of shifts that do not comply with national recommended safe staffing levels - aediatric ervices 25-Apr-2022 30-May-2022 Planned 15 15 9 We are using regular Paediatric Agency and Bank staff to fill gaps wherever possible, we a planning a minimum of 50% of permanent sta on each shift.
-We are constantly advertising a interviewing for replacement staff- we are steadily recruiting.
-We are effectively managing Long term sickne in accordance with Trust guidance and with the input of HR, Establish Review to be completed. ff nd sss e Low Treat Risk reviewed by W&C Triumvirate - Risk Owner amended and new outstanding control added.
-RSK-331 06-Apr-2022 Celia Hyem- Smith If current demands on the therapies admin service continues without the capacity to meet the volume of work Then clinicians diary slots will be left unfilled and patients won't be contacted in a timely manner.
-Leading to increased waiting lists and poor patient outcomes.
-Lack of capacity to book appointments leaving diary slots unfilled; patients not achieving expected outcomes especially if treatment is not provided within post surgical timescales; negative impact and possible litigation against the Trust Region TI herapies 06-Apr-2022 05-Jun-2022 Planned 15 15 9 Approval for two bank staff until 1.7.22 Medium Treat
+RSK-247 26-Nov-2021 Jamie Stamp requiring transfer to a tertiary centre continue to LEADING TO a ventilated child requiring support with airway clearance may not receive the assessment and treatment they require whilst waiting at MKUH for transfer.
+This may have a negative impact on their respiratory status and clinical outcome Organisation 16-Mar-2022 29-Apr-2022 Pending 15 15 6 Low Treat Risk reviewed by Triumvirate.
+Joint Therapies and Paediatrics RSK-310 22-Dec-2021 Melissa Davis the Trust incident reporting system LEADING TO a potential reduction in the ability to learn from incidents and improve patient care/safety, an increase in incidents occurring, and complaints and claims being received Region Women Health 's 11-Apr-2022 30-May-2022 Planned 15 15 6 Review trust level training for radar Reminders are send to staff of incidents that ar identified as part of review(12-Apr-2022) e High Treat No change to risk RSK-324 09-Feb-2022 Helder Prata Paediatric Unit, including Maternity Leave and Long- LEADING TO an increased risk for children's safety due to the absence of permanent skilled staff; an increased use of agency; an increasing number of shifts that do not comply with national recommended safe staffing levels - ric 25-Apr-2022 30-May-2022 Planned 15 15 We are using regular Paediatric Agency and Bank staff to fill gaps wherever possible, we are planning a minimum of 50% of permanent staff on each shift.
+We are constantly advertising and interviewing for replacement staff- we are steadily recruiting.
+We are effectively managing Long term sickness in accordance with Trust guidance and with the input of HR,Establish Review to be completed 5 Low Treat Risk reviewed by W&C Triumvirate - Risk Owner amended and new outstanding control added.
+RSK-331 06-Apr-2022 Celia Hyem- Smith work Leading to increased waiting lists and poor patient outcomes.
+Lack of capacity to book appointments leaving diary slots unfilled; patients not achieving expected outcomes especially if treatment is not provided within post surgical timescales; negative impact and possible litigation against the Trust Region Therap es 06-Apr-2022 05-Jun-2022 Planned 15 15 Approval for two bank staff until 1.7.22 Medium Treat